mlabs-haskell/godot-cardano/paima-demo/README.md

 ## Demo overview

-This is combination of Paima's "open-world" template and Godot project that serves for testing interactions between web-exported Godot project and Paima middleware with the wallet functionality provided by either `cardano-godot` library or light wallet in the browser.
+This is combination of Paima's "open-world" template and Godot project that serves for testing interactions between web-exported Godot project and Paima middleware with the wallet functionality provided by either `godot-cardano` or a light wallet in the browser.

-The demo provides very simple UI: unlike original frontend for "open-world" game, it does not show the "world map" made from tiles, where player can click desired tile to move there.
-Instead, it shows current player position as `{x,y}` and 4 buttons to move left, right, up or down.
-All blockchain interactions are exactly the same as they would be in the original "open-world" demo.
+The demo provides a very simple UI: unlike the original frontend for "open-world" game, it does not show the "world map" made from tiles, where a player can click the desired tile to move there.
+Instead, it shows the current player position as a `{x,y}` tuple and 4 buttons to move left, right, up or down.
+However, all blockchain interactions are exactly the same as they would be in the original "open-world" demo.

-❗Note: It is highly recommended to have developer's console opened in the browser, as most interesting data will be printed there during interactions.
+❗Note: It is highly recommended to have the developer's console open in the browser, as the most interesting data will be printed there during interactions.
 Recommended browser: Google Chrome.

 To start "playing" (moving on the map) you will need either:

-- Enable light wallet installed in your browser
+- An enabled light wallet installed in your browser
   - Enter wallet name into the text field above `Enable wallet` button (most common names are listed in the hint above the input field)
   - Press `Enable wallet`
-- Load the `godot-cardano` wallet from seed-phrase
+- A loaded `godot-cardano` wallet, imported from a seed-phrase
   - Put the seed phrase into the text field above `Init cardano-godot` button
   - Press `Init cardano-godot`

-After wallet is enabled you should see interface like this
+After the wallet is enabled you should see an interface like this

 ![paima demo interface](./doc/paima-demo-interface.png)

-From here you can start the "game" by logging in to Paima with selected wallet and then joining the world. .
-All blockchain interactions (joining the world and moving on map) take some time to be propagated on chain and processed by the game node.
-From player's point of view this actions will change UI in some short time period after button is pressed.
+From here you can start the "game" by logging in to Paima with the selected wallet and then joining the world.
+All blockchain interactions (joining the world and moving on the map) take some time to be propagated on chain and processed by the game node.
+From the player's point of view, these actions will change the UI in a short time period after the button is pressed.
 To be aware of what is going on under the hood, diagnostic messages will be printed to the console:

 - For joining the world
-  - First message `GD:Paima: Joining game world...` will be printed ot the browser console
+  - First, the message `GD:Paima: Joining game world...` will be printed ot the browser console
-  - Then, when join action is processed, you should see `GD:Paima: join world result: ...` containing either error or success result.
-If result is success, then movement buttons will be enabled
+  - Then, when the join action is processed, you should see `GD:Paima: join world result: ...` containing either an error or success result.
+If the result is a success, then movement buttons will be enabled
-- For pressing movement buttons
+- For pressing the movement buttons
-  - First message `GD:Paima: Submitting move...` will be printed ot the browser console
+  - First message `GD:Paima: Submitting move...` will be printed on the browser console
-  - Then, when action is processed, you should see `GD:Paima: Moves submit result: ...` containing either error or success result.
-If action succeeded, current position will be update on the `Player position` UI element
+  - Then, when the action is processed, you should see `GD:Paima: Moves submit result: ...` containing either an error or success result.
+If the action succeeded, the current position will be updated on the `Player position` UI element

 The other two buttons in the UI:

-- `Show Paima Status` - shows current player stats as they are represented in the game middleware, mostly for debugging
+- `Show Paima Status` - shows current the player stats as they are represented in the game middleware, mostly for debugging
 - `Query and test Round Executor` - calls endpoint to get round executor and exercise its public API, see  [Calling `RoundExecutor` note](#calling-roundexecutor) for details

 ### Paima addon

-At its current state this particular demo is tightly coupled with `godot-cardano` wallet framework, so even if you plan to run it with light wallet, Rust libraries still have to be compiled and linked (see [Setting up the demo](#setting-up-the-demo)) - without them Godot project for the demo won't compile.
-But Paima addon itself is completely independent and can be used with any other Godot project and any wallet supported by Paima.
+At its current state this particular demo is tightly coupled with `godot-cardano` wallet framework, so even if you plan to run it with a light wallet, Rust libraries still have to be compiled and linked (see [Setting up the demo](#setting-up-the-demo)) - without them the Godot project for the demo will not compile.
+But the Paima addon itself is completely independent and can be used with any other Godot project and any wallet supported by Paima.
 Core `Paima` wrappers are introduced as the [standalone addon](../addons/@mlabs-haskell/paima-middleware/).
 An example of more game specific (but still wallet agnostic) middleware for the "open-world" can be found in the [demo's `game_middleware.gd`](./godot-cip-30-frontend/game_middleware.gd).
 Game specific middleware uses Godot Paima middleware addon as it's core.
 It can be used to run Godot open-world demo with any wallet supported by Pima with proper `PaimaMiddleware.LoginInfo` provided during login-in.

 ## Setting up the demo